#52 Crystal Lake, IL – Service Man

 Bob Prewitt with one of his creations

 The first Muffler Man statue was created by Bob Prewitt in Lawndale, CA. His business, Prewitt Fiberglass Animals, produced many of the giant chickens, pigs, buffalo, horses, and other animals still seen around the country today.
 Around 1962, Prewitt got an order from someone in Sacramento, CA for a 20 foot tall Paul Bunyan statue.
-However, the owner never paid for it.
-The story goes that Bob hit the road with the statue on a flatbed trailer.
+Prewitt hired an artist named Bill Swan to sculpt a 20 ft Paul Bunyan statue holding an axe.
+Months were spent working on the design and finally the product stood towering over the fiberglass yard in Lawndale.
+The first Muffler Man had been made.
+However, the guy who ordered it never paid for it so Bob hit the road with the statue on a flatbed trailer.
 Supposedly, he headed east on Route 66 and went looking for a buyer.
 He happened upon the Lumberjack Café in Flagstaff, AZ and sold the statue to them.
-It is not known if Prewitt made more Paul Bunyan statues after the first one but it seems likely.
-However, his focus was on selling fiberglass animals.
+When he got back to California Prewitt used a mold of the Bunyan to make more and found that they were good sellers.

-In 1964, Prewitt sold some animal molds and the one for the Paul Bunyan to Steve Dashew’s father.
-Dashew owned a boat business but needed more work.
+In October of 1963, Prewitt sold the manufacturing interest of his company West Coast Industries Inc, the parent company of International Fiberglass.
+Stanley Dashew brokered the deal for his son Steve who was young and running a fiberglass boat business.
 Since he was already skilled with fiberglass, he thought producing some statues might be a good way to boost sales during the slow months.

 A indian stands at a Pontiac dealership